 All procedures performed were in accordance with the ethical standards of Ethics Committee Social Science of Radboud University, Nijmegen, The Netherlands (reference ECSS\2019\150).
 Written informed consent was obtained from parents and students.
 Three schools obtained active consent forms from parents and students.
-Based on the school policy, the remaining two schools informed the parents about this project (passive consent) and collected the signed consent forms from students only.
+Based on the school policy, the remaining two schools informed the signed consent forms from students only.
 This consent procedure was reviewed and approved by the Ethics Committee Social Science of Radboud University, Nijmegen, The Netherlands (ECSS-2019-115).